laravel/docs/authorization.md

 <a name="generating-policies"></a>
 ### Generating Policies

 Policies are classes that organize authorization logic around a particular model or resource.
-For example, if your application is a blog, you may have a `Post` model and a corresponding `PostPolicy` to authorize user actions such as creating or updating posts.
+For example, if your application is a blog, you may have a `App\Models\Post` model and a corresponding `App\Policies\PostPolicy` to authorize user actions such as creating or updating posts.

-You may generate a policy using the `make:policy` [artisan command](/docs/{{version}}/artisan).
+You may generate a policy using the `make:policy` Artisan command.
 The generated policy will be placed in the `app/Policies` directory.
 If this directory does not exist in your application, Laravel will create it for you:

     php artisan make:policy PostPolicy

 The `make:policy` command will generate an empty policy class.
-If you would like to generate a class with the basic "CRUD" policy methods already included in the class, you may specify a `--model` when executing the command:
+If you would like to generate a class with example policy methods related to viewing, creating, updating, and deleting the resource, you may provide a `--model` option when executing the command:

     php artisan make:policy PostPolicy --model=Post

-> {tip} All policies are resolved via the Laravel [service container](/docs/{{version}}/container), allowing you to type-hint any needed dependencies in the policy's constructor to have them automatically injected.

 <a name="registering-policies"></a>
 ### Registering Policies

+Once the policy class has been created, it needs to be registered.
+Registering policies is how we can inform Laravel which policy to use when authorizing actions against a given model type.

-Once the policy exists, it needs to be registered.
-The `AuthServiceProvider` included with fresh Laravel applications contains a `policies` property which maps your Eloquent models to their corresponding policies.
-Registering a policy will instruct Laravel which policy to utilize when authorizing actions against a given model:
+The `App\Providers\AuthServiceProvider` included with fresh Laravel applications contains a `policies` property which maps your Eloquent models to their corresponding policies.
+Registering a policy will instruct Laravel which policy to utilize when authorizing actions against a given Eloquent model:

     <?php